 Similar to Skagit Valley, Holland, Michigan looks a lot like the area for which it’s named!
 They even have tulip gardens similar to Keukenhof called Veldheer Tulip Gardens, and you can even visit a charming little windmill at Windmill Island Gardens.

 After being enchanted by the spring flowers, maybe take a boat ride on Lake Michigan or visit the charming Nelis’ Dutch Village for more Netherlands-style architecture.
-It is one of the most European cities in America you cannot miss!
+It is one of the most European cities in the United States of America you cannot miss!

 11. Calistoga May Just Be Tuscany in California